TheManners024/gu-launcher-skin/extracted/README.md

   - Used to start a queue to find a match.
 Need to use the counter to recursively call it a few times so we don't have to deal with the error from the first time failure.
 - Search for `Next milestone` and replace with `" Next milestone in " + t.user.xp_to_next + " XP - Level "`
+- buttonIsActive()
+  - Used to detect when the queue cancel button is pressed.
+Change the `timeUntilCancel` value from 2e3 (2 seconds) to something lower like 150
+- Look for occurrences of "close_x" and replace with `chevron_left` in the `app-modal-sidebar` component.
+- calcThumbnail() will need to be edited so we can have our top card from the deck be a card from a neutral domain.
+- calcTopCards() needs to be updated to accept deckId as a final parameter and use that to fetch the preferred showcase card from localStorage.

+### Other stuff

+The top card is the 30th card added to the deck.
+To show the default top cards open the deck, remove the current top card, and leave deck edit without saving changes.